Kenneth-Edwards/Web-Dashboard-using-Bootstrap-CSS-and-Responsive-design/README.md

-## Web-Design-Challenge: A Visualization Dashboard - Weather vs. Latitude
+## Web-Design: A Visualization Dashboard - Weather vs. Latitude

 Description: This project creates a visualization dashboard using weather data from a previous assignment where weather data was requested from an API, analyzed, and plotted.